Relationship between the Mandelbrot Algorithm and the Platonic Solids

 The main reason why the principal slices $\T(1,\jh1,\jh2)$ and $\T(\jh1,\jh2,\jh3)$ are Platonic solids is that in both cases, the iterates calculated when applying the Mandelbrot algorithm to numbers of the form $c_1+c_4\jh1+c_6\jh2$ and $c_4\jh1+c_6\jh2+c_7\jh3$ stay in a particular four-dimensional subspace of $\TC$ called the \textit{biduplex numbers} \cite{Vallieres}.
 Indeed, it is easily verified that the set of biduplex numbers

 together with tricomplex addition and multiplication forms a proper subring of $\TC$, and is thus closed under these operations.
-Moreover, under identity \eqref{eq:idemp 4}, every biduplex number is expressed through four real components.
+Moreover, in the right idempotent basis \eqref{eq:idemp 4}, every biduplex number can be expressed through four real components.
 It follows that the boundedness of the sequence $\suite$ specific to any $c\in\T(1,\jh1,\jh2)$ or $c\in\T(\jh1,\jh2,\jh3)$ is entirely dependent on the dynamics of the classical Mandelbrot set $\M1$ along the real axis, the intersection of which corresponds to a single interval, hence the regularity.